sigmatechfrutal/sigmatechfrutal/README.md

-- 👋 Hi, I’m @sigmatechfrutal
+- 👋 Hi, I’m @sigmatechfrutal.
+My name is Paulo, I'm from Brazil.
-- 👀 I’m interested in Learn and produce with PHP
+- 👀 I’m interested in Learn and produce with PHP, especially on the backend.
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning PHP, vb.net, C#.
 - 💞️ I’m looking to collaborate on my friends and clients
 - 📫 How to reach me hum... via webmail on webmaster@sigmaeletronica.com.br and djpaulinho07@gmail.com